steph1902/project-evalia/README.md

 - **Role-Based Access**: Secure environment with support for multiple roles (Admin, Recruiter, Hiring Manager).
 - **Responsive Design**: Optimized for fully functional use across desktop and mobile devices.

+## Demo Availability

+> [!NOTE]
+> **Live Demo Coming Soon!**
+> We are currently finalizing the hosted demo environment.
+Check back shortly for a link to try Project Evalia directly in your browser without any setup.

+## Example Use Case: Automated Candidate Screening

+**Scenario**: A hiring manager needs to screen 100+ applicants for a "Senior Product Manager" role.

+1.  **Create Form**: The manager creates a screening form using the Drag-and-Drop Builder.
+    -   *Question 1*: "Describe a time you managed a product crisis."
+(Long Text)
+    -   *Question 2*: "How do you prioritize backlog items?"
+(Short Text)
+    -   *AI Settings*: "Grade answers based on 'clarity', 'strategic thinking', and 'user-centricity'."

+2.  **Collect Responses**: The public link is shared in the job description.
+Candidates submit their answers.

+3.  **Automated Analysis**: As responses flow in, Project Evalia's AI automatically:
+    -   Summarizes each candidate's response.
+    -   Assigns a suitability score (e.g., 85/100).
+    -   Flags high-potential candidates based on the custom criteria.

+4.  **Result**: The hiring manager saves hours of manual reading and focuses only on the top 10% of candidates.

 ## Architecture Summary

 The project follows a **Monorepo** structure separating the frontend and backend applications, enabling clear separation of concerns while sharing type safety and conventions.